 How do I claim universal credit?

-This section aims to help you claim universal credit and where to go for more help.
+This page aims to help you claim universal credit and where to go for more help.

 Who can claim?

 Universal credit (UC) has a number of conditions that must be met in order to establish entitlement.
 However, before considering the entitlement conditions of the benefit, this page considers who is eligible to submit a claim.

 Universal credit full service is now available in all parts of the UK, this means that most people are eligible to submit a claim for UC (although that does not mean they will be entitled to UC).
 However, you will not be able to claim UC if you: